Electrical and Computer Engineering Program

 - Additional language, literature or culture classes to prepare for a career in the global economy.

-- Additional Electrical and Computer Engineering classes to go into more depth than the limited program of technical electives allows.
+- Additional ECE classes to go into more depth than what the limited technical electives allow.

-- Engineering classes in other departments in preparation for graduate school outside Electrical and Computer Engineering.
+- Engineering classes in other departments in preparation for graduate school outside ECE.